Supporting staff Menopause at work

 Even if there is a policy, employers should make some allowances when supporting staff through the menopause because everyone's experience will be different.

-You should also review your current health, safety and wellbeing policies to make sure they cover any links with the menopause.
-This could include reviewing:
+You should also review your current policies to make sure they cover any links with the menopause.
+This could include reviewing policies on:

 Managing sickness absence and job performance